 It’s not easy to make time for reading when your concentration is rusty.
 Here are some powerful tips to read more books.

-And I’m not alone: reading more books ranks up there with eating healthier in people’s most popular New Year’s resolutions.
+Reading more books ranks high in the most popular New Year’s resolutions.

-But by springtime, my motivation wanes.
-I pick up a book and my mind wanders.
+But by springtime, most people’s motivation wanes.
+You pick up a book and your mind wanders.

 You’d think it’s easy to do what you enjoy, but that’s not always how it works.

 It takes discipline to make time to read.

-If you love books but can’t seem to get going, here are my tips.
+If you love books but can’t seem to get going, here are some incredible tips.

 How to read more books:

 1. Schedule your reading time

 If you want to read more books, schedule your reading time like you’d schedule a meeting or a coffee date with friends.
 Waiting for whenever you’re in the mood to read just doesn’t work.
 Sometimes you just have to start to get in the mood.

 You may love books, but that doesn’t mean cracking open a new novel is easy.
 You might be tired or intimidated by a thick book.

 But you’ll get more reading done if you dedicate a set time every day to reading.

 An average adult can read up to 300 words per minute.
 So if you read for a half hour a day, you’ll get through a mid-sized book in a week.
 If you make reading a habit, you’ll realise how quickly you’re able to get through books – and that will inspire you to read more.

 Scheduling in your reading means you’ll have to sacrifice other things – like TV or social media.
 Because you can’t really do everything.
 So ask yourself – what are your priorities?